ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

  ium  pursuant  to subdivision [eight] SEVEN of this section.
-[At the end of such period each unit shall continue to be subject to such law there- after until the first vacancy occurs at which time  the  unit  shall  be
+[At the end of such period each unit shall continue to be subject to such law there- after until the first vacancy occurs at which time  the  unit  shall  be decontrolled.]
- S. 2985--A  27

- decontrolled.]
 Initial rentals for all rental units shall be set by the agency.
+ S. 2985--B  26

   [7.]
 6. If the eligible project is a  rental  project  annual  profits shall  be limited to an amount set by the agency for as long as the loan is outstanding.
 Excess  profits  shall  be  used  to  establish  project reserves, provide capital improvements or reduce the principal amount of the agency's loan, as determined by the agency.
   [8.]
 7. If the eligible project is a rental project, no conversion to a cooperative or condominium shall be permitted for a period  of  twenty years  after initial occupancy, and unless (i) the agency's share of the loan is prepaid upon such conversion, (ii) the conversion shall be  done pursuant to section three hundred fifty-two-eeee of the general business law  as  a  non-eviction plan, and (iii) apartments occupied by non-pur- chasing tenants continue to be subject to the rent stabilization law  of nineteen hundred sixty-nine as amended, until the occurrence of a vacan- cy.
   [9.]
 8. A loan made pursuant to this article shall be exempt from the mortgage recording taxes imposed by article eleven of the tax law.
   [10.]
 9. Notwithstanding the provisions of  any  general,  special  or local  law  or  charter, the agency shall have power, without soliciting competing bids, to contract with any sponsor or to make provision  in  a loan  for  the  construction  or reconstruction of any site improvements located in the public right-of-way OR ON THE  ELIGIBLE  SITE  which  are necessary for the development of an eligible project.
 Such site improve- ments  may  include,  but  shall  not be limited to, streets, sidewalks, LANDSCAPING, PARKS AND OPEN SPACE, SOCIAL,  RECREATIONAL,  COMMUNAL  AND OTHER  NON-RESIDENTIAL  FACILITIES  AND THE OUTFITTING THEREOF, lighting fixtures, and water and sewer lines, INCIDENTAL OR  APPURTENANT  TO  THE CONSTRUCTION OF SUCH ELIGIBLE PROJECTS.
   [11.]
 10. No  loan  shall be made pursuant to the provisions of this article unless the agency finds that: (a) the construction of the eligi- ble project does not directly displace current low and  moderate  income residents  of  the  eligible  site;  (b)  the eligible project leverages private and other public investment, if any, so as to reduce the  amount of  assistance  provided  pursuant to this article to the minimal amount which is necessary for construction of the  eligible  project;  (c)  the eligible  project  will  be built by a private developer/builder who has agreed to limit its profit in accordance with a formula satisfactory  to the  agency; (d) the eligible project will provide assistance to an area which is blighted or deteriorated or has a blighting  influence  on  the surrounding  area, or is in danger of becoming a slum or a blighted area because of neighborhood conditions indicating an inability or unwilling- ness of the private sector to cause the type of construction for which a loan is to be provided; and (e) the  eligible  project  will  make  home ownership  or  rental housing affordable to persons who cannot presently afford the housing available based upon the ordinary  unaided  operation of private enterprise.
   [12.]
 11.  a.
 The  agency  may make non-interest bearing advances to sponsors to defray the pre-development costs  of  eligible  projects  in accordance with the provisions of this chapter.
   b.
-No such advances shall be made unless the agency  finds  that:  (i) the sponsor proposes to finance the eligible project in whole or in part by  a  loan  granted  pursuant  to  this article or that the project, if otherwise financed, will provide housing for persons or families of  low income,  and that such project is otherwise consistent with the purposes of this article; (ii) the project site is suitable, there is a need  for
+No  such  advances shall be made unless the agency finds that: (i) the sponsor proposes to finance the eligible project in whole or in part by a loan granted pursuant to this  article  or  that  the  project,  if otherwise  financed, will provide housing for persons or families of low income, and that such project is otherwise consistent with the  purposes of  this article; (ii) the project site is suitable, there is a need for the housing type proposed in the area to be served and  the  project  is
- S. 2985--A  28
+ S. 2985--B  27

- the  housing  type  proposed in the area to be served and the project is feasible; and (iii) it is reasonable to anticipate that  financing  will be obtained and the agency makes a finding to that effect.
+ feasible;  and  (iii) it is reasonable to anticipate that financing will be obtained and the agency makes a finding to that effect.
   c.
 No  such  advances  may  be  made to a sponsor unless such sponsor enters into an agreement with the agency which provides that such  spon-